blallen/ballen-config/README.md

 eval "$(pyenv init -)"
 ```

-3. Create a `.zprofile` with the following lines. (not sure if entirely necessary.)
+3. Create a `.zprofile` with the following lines.

 ```
 export PYENV_ROOT="$HOME/.pyenv"